Mixed local-nonlocal equations with critical nonlinearity on $\mathbb{R}^N$: Non-existence, Existence, and Multiplicity of positive solutions: Introduction

 where $r \in (1,2^*)$.
 The existence of positive solutions for \eqref{D} is proved, relying on some new regularity results.
-In addition, they study the power-type decay and the radial symmetry properties of such solutions.
+In \cite{BaDeQu}, Barrios et. al. showed the existence of positive solutions to the problem $\del u+\fra u=u^{p-1}\text{ in }\RR$, when $p<2^*$ but close to $2^*$.